The Valley Gardens

-With the blessing of King George VI and Queen Elizabeth, Deputy Ranger Sir Eric Savill and his head gardener, Hope Findlay, turned to the undulating valleys above Virginia Water to house these plants - inspired by the parallel valleys and ancient trees that lined the horizon.
+With the blessing of King George VI and Queen Elizabeth, Deputy Ranger Eric Savill and his Head Gardener, later to become Keeper of the Gardens, Hope Findlay, turned to the undulating valleys above Virginia Water to house these plants.

-These usefullinks will help you to make the most of your visit to Windsor Great Park.
+These useful links will help you make the most of your visit to Windsor Great Park.